What Could Be Better…

 And Hootie’s original lineup had the crowd roaring when they played their hits.
 Darrius Rucker revealed that the band wasn’t that thrilled with their drummer Jim Sonefeld until he played Hold My Hand, a song he had written that they knew was a hit.
 Fun night and great that we found our car relatively easily in the field behind the stage after the show.

 Next up on the concert calendar was a terrific double bill of bluesman Colin James and ex-Guess Who front man, Burton Cummings at Vancouver’s PNE.
 Kept teasing the web gal as we walked past all the booths of junk food if she wanted any but we settled on some excellent BBQ from a truck stand that had a bunch of kids kicking out some fine, brisket, ribs and beans.
 Into the concert was surprised how much the web gal dug Colin James set as she’s way more into 80s synth than blues.
 But good music is good music.
-And when James wound up his set with Want You to Love Me she was groovin with everyone else.
+And when James wound up his set with Keep on Loving Me she was groovin with everyone else.
 And Cummings did his customary stellar set, alternating songs between his solo career and Guess Who songs.
 Loved every tune, but my fav is always the last one, Share The Land, where Cummings tells his audience, always remember how lucky you are to live in a country like this.

 And finally our last concert was John Fogerty’s gig at Victoria’s Save on Foods Arena.
 Man, the guy is pushing 80, but you would never know it, cranking out one great song after another.
 Playing with such joy as he gets to play with his sons and his songs that his wife got back for him.
 Same thing again, loved every song, but my fav was the closer before the encore, Fortunate Son…

 And as far as wine goes for this month, dropped by to say hello to Andrew Lincoln at Robert Biale Vineyards who was happy to see us on short notice, saying he dug the Insider because it was like a guy having a cool conversation with people about food and wine, without forcing their opinion on someone.
 Exactly, what I try to do mate.
-Andrew, knowing my taste, poured me the Biale’s 2022 Petite Sirah and paired with the wine with delicious truffles.
+Andrew, knowing my taste, poured me the Biale’s 2022 Petite Sirah and paired the wine with delicious truffles.
 Andrew poured a 2019 Petite Sirah Dessert Wine for the web gal that she loved and promptly purchased.

 Up the 29, we stopped in for a tasting at an old Napa winery, Trefethen Family Vineyard, to visit their fine grounds and tasting room.
 Trefethen host Michael Baldini did a fine job pouring really nice, well-aged full bodied cabs.
 Michael kept us entertained with stories about growing up in Napa, what a great time he has working for Trefethen and serving guests and celebrities.
 After sipping and slurping , the web gal bought me Trefethen’s 2021 Dragon’s Tooth wine, a full bodied wine with an excellent finish.
 Cheers!!